Terkwood/AugustDB/README.md

 A _gzip key/value chunk_ follows this binary specification:

-1. First four bytes: length of the gzipped chunk
+1. Four bytes: length of the gzipped chunk
 2. Variable length: gzipped chunk of key/value pairs, with tombstones.

 ### Unzipped key/value chunks